ThomasKroes/GuacamoleWorkshop/advanced/exercise.md

     return container_name
 ```

-First, a unique container name is generated and, in order to avoid name conflicts.
+First, a unique container name is generated in order to avoid name conflicts.
 Next, the BLENDER_FILE environment variable is set to the value that the user specified.
 This way, when the Blender container starts up it will load the appropriate Blender file.
 The Blender container also has to join the default network in order to allow for communication between the Guacamole server and Blender.
 What remains is to create and start the container.
 The function returns the container ID, which is used later as a reference in Guacamole.
 Once the Blender container is created and started, a new connection has to be made in Guacamole:
 ```python
 # Add connection to Blender Docker container using Guacamole's REST api
 def create_guacamole_connection(container_name):